~ JoePa's Chicken Wings (Deep-Fried to Perfection)~

 The wing tips can be frozen and used to make stock, as while they are "skinny", they are flavorful.

 ~Step 4.
-Fry the wings, 5-6-8 at a time, or whatever the basket of the deep-fryer will comfortably hold without crowding the fryer basket, about 13 minutes per batch.
+Fry the wings, 5-6-8 at a time, or whatever the basket of the deep-fryer will comfortably hold without crowding the fryer basket, about 14 minutes per batch.

 Immediately transfer wings to a paper towel lined dish or platter.
 Immediately and generously salt the wings.
 I use freshly ground sea salt.
 Continue this process until all wings are deep-fried and salted.
-Sauce with: ~ Melanie's Sweet 'n Spicy Wing Sauce ~, found in Categories 1, 2, 8, 17 or 20!
+Transfer wings to a big bowl and proceed to toss 'em, all at once, in your favorite sauce, or, sauce with:

 JoePa's Chicken Wings (Deep-Fried to Perfection): Recipe yields about 4 dozen chicken wings or 4 dozen appetizers/snacks.